RedTurtle/redturtle.tiles.management/README.rst

 - Simple UI to add/remove/edit registered tiles
 - Tiles sorting with drag-and-drop (thanks to mockup)
+- Tiles resizing (with default or custom CSS classes)
 - Tile manager is a pattern that can be included in every custom page
 - **plone.layoutaware** behavior enabled for Documents
 - Example *tiles_view* view available for all objects with "plone.layoutaware" behavior enabled